quadlayers/autocomplete-woocommerce-orders/readme.txt

 = SSL Error =
 An update that PayPal rolled out a few months ago introduced this issue in WooCommerce for many users.
 Please follow this thread and the recommendation enclosed: https://wordpress.org/support/topic/ssl-error-for-paypal/

-== Screenshots ==
-1. Set the products as "Virtual" products
-2. In your PayPal account browse "Seller preferences" under "Selling Tools"
-3. Click on "Instant Payment Notifications"
-4. Activate IPN notifications and insert the link as in the picture (using your own domain name)
-5. Ensure that your main email is the same email you are using to receive payments
-6. Browse WooCommerce > Settings > Extra Options
-7. Pick the mode that suits you best

 == Changelog ==